Introduction

 Can RAID analysis be used in small projects?

-Yes, but tailor the depth of analysis to suit the project’s scale and complexity.
+Yes, although the level of detail may be adjusted according to the project’s size and complexity.

 What’s the difference between a risk and an issue in RAID?